With SWOOP you can get insights about files that are associated with one or more Teams in Microsoft Teams.

-At the Enterprise SWOOP will show you the total number of files are stored, and how many new files have been created or modified during the selected date range.
+On the Enterprise dashboard, SWOOP will show you the total number of files are stored and how many new files have been created or modified during the selected date range.

 SWOOP will also show the percentage of people who are using Teams to store files within a Team, and the percentage of Teams that are storing files.

 File Statistics for segments provides similar insights as at the Enterprise level.
 The only difference is that the statistics are only based on the people who belong to the particular segment(s) that you have chosen.